 There are way too many temp readings, I used speed fan and CPU temp was at 87 and aux at 75, someone told me to download CPUID HWMonitor, but now I don’t understand the readings.
 So, how do I read my CPU readings from HWMonitor?https://forums.tomshardware.com/threads/how-do-i-read-my-cpu-readings-from-hwmonitor.2128314/

-So if you are new to build your PC or just got worried about the strange fan noise coming out of your PC.
-And you are thinking to check your PC CPU temperature then HWMonitor is really the No.1 choice.
+So if you are new to building your PC or just got worried about the strange fan noise coming out of your PC.
+If you are thinking to check your PC CPU temperature then HWMonitor is really the No.1 choice.

 It is considered to be the best PC temperature monitoring tool for Windows 10 PC.
 It displays current temp readings, fan speed, motherboard temp, voltage, etc. Most of the time the information that this temp utility displays the users get overwhelmed.

 So If you are new to using this utility and you are looking for a guide on how to read HWMonitor.
 Then you are at the right place here we will explain which HWMonitor reading is relevant for you and which isn’t.

 What is HWmonitor?

 As already explained HWMonitor is a CPU temperature monitoring tool designed to show you CPU thermal readings.
 This tool helps you to maintain normal CPU temperature so that your PC never overheats.

 Now its latest version 1.43 has the ability to monitor GPU temperature but still, it can’t control CPU fan speed.
 After all, it’s the best free temp monitoring software.

 This tool divide information into 5 different sections.
 Some of them are very important for you especially if you want to overclock your CPU and the rest are less important.

 If you only want to use HWMonitor to check PC CPU temperature then you need to focus on only one section that is the Temperature below the Voltage section.